-Jaime Dunkle is a writer/performer in Portland, Oregon.
-She mixes the profound and the profane in her prose with an altruism that stems from her background as a journalist.
+Jaime Dunkle (she/they) mixes the profound and profane in prose with an altruism that stems from her tenure as an award-winning journalist.
 Her stories range from fiction to personal narrative and often blur between the two.
-She’s performed her work as a featured writer at Salon Skid Row, Get Nervous, The Bunker Series, and The Hour That Stretches.
+Her columns, new-journalism essays, fiction, and screenplays center on the paradox of absurdity and drama.

 Normalizing the shadow side of the human condition weaves into their stories as a central theme.

 Jaime’s comedic screenplay, Shuttlecock, won the finalist round in the Willamette Writers FilmLab 2021 contest and landed her a seat in a legit writers room guided by acclaimed showrunner Daphne Pollon.
 Jaime’s collection of flash fiction, Stripped, reached the semifinalist round for the 2019 Open Reading Period in Fiction at YesYes Books, and the book is now in the process of becoming a novel of stories.
 Her short story Pain Flowers was published on the CLASH Media website in 2017.
 You can read her personal essays column, “Love in a Plain Brown Envelope,” and her flash-fiction excerpts from her forthcoming book, Stripped, in Exotic magazine online and in print (from 2016 to 2020).
 Other scribbles are posted here on her website.

 Jaime has performed raw memoir and magical tales of depravity at Show & Tell Gallery, Salon Skid Row, Get Nervous, Tony’s Talkin’ To, Gilbert Road Grotesque, Small Press Night at the Mercado, Let’s Talk About Sex, and Grief Rites.
 She also curated the all-ages literary read, Donut Mind Readers.